-Attention all Aboriginal students in Grades 10, 11, and 12: We have a program designed especially for you!
+Attention all Aboriginal students in Grades 9, 10, 11, and 12: We have a program designed specially for you!

 Come discover a wide range of post-secondary opportunities available to you in university, college, skilled trades and apprenticeship programs.